 Apart from Nigerian nationals, a range of other sub-Saharan nationalities lodged applications in lower numbers than in 2017.
 For instance, Ivoirians lodged 38 % fewer applications, Eritreans 37 % fewer, and Guineans 24 % fewer.
 As was the case for Bangladeshi applicants, which also decreased by 27 %, these citizenships all lodged significantly fewer applications in Italy compared to 2017.
 As mentioned before, the decrease of arrivals via the Central Mediterranean route has played a pivotal role in this trend.
 While applications of these citizenships decreased in Italy in 2018, they did go up in other countries: in Germany for Nigerians and in France for Bangladeshi, Guineans, and Somalis.

-In 2018, similar to the previous years, just over two thirds of all applicants were male and a third were female.
-Close to half of the applicants were aged between 18 and 35 years old, and almost a third were minors.
+In 2018, similar to previous years, just over two thirds of all applicants were male and one third were female.
+Close to half of the applicants were aged between 18 and 35 years old, and almost one third were minors.